Who is Duncan Long?

 Do you consider yourself an Outsider Visionary Artist?

-How do you create your illustrations?
+How do you create your magazine and book illustrations?

-the final product -
+and liked the final product -

 I use a graphics tablet for most of my digital work; at first it didn’t seem much better than a mouse, but after a couple of days I got used to it and now it is in the “can’t live without it” category.

 Whatever gets the job done.
 Just as I sometimes used this or that brush, a palette knife, or whatever with oil painting, I often switch from this and that 3D or paint program and this and that plugin within those programs to obtain what I have pictured in my mind.
+Whatever gets the illustration done best and fastest is the tool selected.

 I try not to “upgrade” programs too often.
 Most art programs have so many capabilities, that it often takes years to really discover all they can do and to gain skills in using them.
 A constant upgrade path can derail this progress.

 Sometimes I use 3D programs to do the “grunt work” I don't want to do by hand, roughing in ideas.
 But these are almost always extensively reworked in a paint program to get the final look I desire.
+Some software can come close to producing a quality book cover illustration with just a render, but generally I’ve found a little tweaking gives a much better result.

-Where do you get your ideas?
+Where do you get your ideas for your book cover art?

 However, the illustrations I do for fun often become the ones that everyone wants